 For businesses that are ready to opt in or out of the pilot district, please indicate your preference by completing the interest form here.
 Completion or resubmission of that interest form will indicate your preference.
 Submissions are timestamped.
 If you change your mind, the most recent form submission will be used.
 This form may also be used to explicitly opt out of the district.
 Businesses that have not indicated their participation will by default be opted out until indicated otherwise.

-A defined area where a person may consume an alcoholic beverage sold by an ABC permittee, including sidewalks and public right of way in that defined district.
+area where a person may consume an alcoholic beverage sold by an ABC permittee, including sidewalks and public right of way in that defined district.
 Customers can purchase drinks in a specially-identified cup from an ABC permittee and walk with that beverage within this district.

 Is this a permanent district or an experiment?

 Raleigh City Council designated this as a pilot program with City staff to report back to Council in early 2023 on how this district is going.
 If the district is seen as beneficial, then this could be made more permanent, expanded, or otherwise adjusted based on feedback and performance.
 And if the district is creating adverse issues, it can also be adjusted accordingly.
 Ultimately, any future changes to the district will be the decision of Raleigh City Council with feedback from the downtown community.

 What are the boundaries of this Social District?

 Raleigh City Council set the following boundaries to focus the majority of the Social District on the Fayetteville Street district with portions of the Moore Square District and Warehouse District

 included.
 Within the Social District, several public facilities are excluded such as parking decks and GoRaleigh Station.
 Moore Square and Nash Square.

 Glenwood South is NOT included within the pilot Downtown Social District.